noahbean33/2d-cdt/README.md

 # Monte Carlo Simulation of Two-Dimensional Causal Dynamical Triangulations

-This codebase provides a simple framework for sampling the partition sum of two-dimensional Causal Dynamical Triangulations (CDT), primarily as a model of two-dimensional lattice quantum gravity.
-It is straightforward to implement custom observables for which one can subsequently compute ensemble averages, corresponding to its quantum expectation value.
-Simulation parameters can be set using a config file.
+This codebase provides a framework for sampling the partition sum of two-dimensional Causal Dynamical Triangulations (CDT), a model of 2D lattice quantum gravity.
+It supports custom observables for computing quantum expectation values, with simulation parameters set via a config file.
+This fork enhances the original code with HPC and machine learning upgrades.

 ## Usage
-The code can be built using GNU Make:
+### Build with GNU Make:
 ```bash
 make
 ```
-The directory `example` shows how to start a simple simulation of a small CDT system.
-Issuing the command (one may have to fix execute permissions)
+### Run the example simulation in `example`:
 ```bash
 ./run.sh
 ```

-will build the project and run the simulation with a standard config file.
-The template for such a config file is as follows:
+### Config file template (required parameters):
 ```
 lambda          0.693147
 targetVolume    16000